 Constipated Betta – Signs and Symptoms

 At the beginning of this article, I briefly covered some of the signs to look for when diagnosing constipation in betta fish.
 It is important to understand that many signs and symptoms of any illness or condition can also be present in many other conditions.

 A bloated betta fish is a common sign that it is constipated.
-There becomes a blockage in their digestive system.
-This blockage can lead to your betta’s belly swelling, leaving your betta fish with a bloated stomach.
+There becomes a blockage in their digestive system, which can lead to your betta’s belly swelling, leaving your betta fish with a bloated stomach.

 One of the signs you may notice is when the skin becomes thick and hard around your betta’s stomach, accompanied by visible bloat in the belly area.

-One of the significant tell-tale signs is actually when your betta fish’s stomach appears to be protruding well beyond its ventral fins.
-The abdomen often swells up like a balloon, and this may very well look like it could burst at any minute.
+A significant tell-tale sign is when your betta fish’s stomach appears to be protruding well beyond its ventral fins.
+The abdomen often swells up like a balloon, which may look like it could burst at any minute.

 Betta Poop Is Stringy And Soft

-If your betta’s poop is soft and stringy, this is often a sign that there is a blockage in the betta’s digestive tract.
+If you notice your betta fish passing a soft and string stool, this is often a sign of a blockage in the betta’s digestive tract.
 Stringy poop will be like long slimy pieces swimming around, and you may even see them sticking to the surface of your betta fish’s tank or stuck to one another, forming long pieces of feces.
 Often you will see the poo trailing along still attached to your betta.

-Betta poo becomes soft and stringy because of the extra fluid inside their intestines trying to flush the blockage clear.
+Betta poo becomes soft and stringy because the extra fluid inside their intestines tries to clear the blockage.